SkatAI/epitadb/docs/02/3-database-design-normalization.md

 * DKNF: Domain-key normal form
 * 6NF: Sixth normal form

+It gets very abstracts very quickly.

 Normal forms are a gradual step by step process towards normalization.
 Each is a guide that focuses on a single type of problem.

-We can always choose to follow the process or ignore it
+We can always choose to apply a normalization form or to ignore it

-In the following
+In the following, we mention about:

 * Relation : table
 * Attribute : column
 * Primary key
 * Composite key : key composed of multiple attributes

-and we consider
-* A has many Bbs
-* Relation is  B(B.id, B.attribute, A.id, A.attribute)

 # 1NF